wkiri/MTE/README.md

 encyclopedia entry for each target that collects all known discoveries that relate to the target.

 Not sure where to start?
-Try the User's Guide in docs/.
+Try the https://github.com/wkiri/MTE/wiki .

 Authors: Kiri Wagstaff, Thamme Gowda, You Lu, Karanjeet Singh